Fostoria, Ohio: 2000 census

+Infrastructure

 Transportation

 The city is served by one airport, called Fostoria Metropolitan Airport.

 Fostoria was served by the Three Rivers Amtrak Service which ran between Chicago and New York City on CSX's B&O line until train service there ended in March 2005.

 The city is the site where the Norfolk Southern Railway's ex-Nickel Plate Road mainline crosses the previously mentioned CSX ex-B&O and ex-C&O lines.
 The three crossings form a triangle, with the site known as the "Iron Triangle."
 The area is a popular spot for railfans and has a park located in the center between the three mainlines.

-Band championships

-VFW Post 421 of Fostoria won ten consecutive national titles for marching bands and concert bands.
-All titles were earned under the direction of Richard S. "Dick" Downs.